intangere/sorcery/README.md

 the required memory values and then prints them out. *IF* a solution is found, it will shuffle the memory to try to shorten the outputted translated Dis code.
 The intermediate Dissent code will remain the same except for the `SET` instructions.
+The full process to get Dis code would be:
+`text input -> code path -> Dissent code -> Dis code`

 ## Setup
 Make a copy of Dissent from https://github.com/intangere/dissent into `dissent/`